 In addition to these clinical and educational strengths, the residency program has earned a reputation for collegiality and support.
 Faculty advisor/mentors are appointed for each resident, relationships between residents and faculty are highly valued, and the support environment amongst the residents themselves is frequently recognized as a strength by interviewees during recruitment season.
 In all these endeavors and relationships, the consistent goal is to provide high-quality education and patient care in a collegial, supportive, and educationally dynamic learning environment that can prepare the trainee for the task of lifelong learning, and for a variety of potential career goals.

-The majority of training takes place on the main teaching campus, which is constituted by two teaching hospitals within a few blocks of each other: Memorial Medical Center and HSHS St. John’s Hospital.
-These hospitals serve as tertiary facilities for a broad geographic area in Central and Southern Illinois, and provide a very solid and self-contained forum for the development of patient care and surgical skills.
-The hospitals are strongly supportive of the training program and contribute greatly to the program’s educational quality both through the physical environment and through fiscal support as well.
-A regional burn center at Memorial Medical Center, a dedicated pediatric hospital as part of the HSHS St. John’s complex, and a Level I trauma program all serve as examples of the resources provided as a foundation for resident education.
+The majority of training takes place on the main teaching campus, which is constituted by two teaching hospitals within a few blocks of each other: Springfield Memorial Hospital and HSHS St. John’s Hospital.
+These hospitals serve as tertiary facilities for a broad geographic area in Central and Southern Illinois and provide a very solid and self-contained forum for the development of patient care and surgical skills.
+The hospitals are strongly supportive of the training program and contribute greatly to the program’s educational quality both through the physical environment and through fiscal support.
+A regional burn center at Memorial Health, a dedicated pediatric hospital as part of the HSHS St. John’s complex, and a Level I trauma program all serve as examples of the resources provided as a foundation for resident education.

-Additional residency training programs in most disciplines, including surgical subspecialties such as orthopedics, plastic surgery, urology, and otolaryngology, as well as fellowship level programs in colorectal surgery, attest to the educational foundation present.
+Additional residency training programs in most disciplines, including surgical subspecialties such as neurosurgery, orthopedics, plastic surgery, urology, and vascular surgery as well as fellowship level programs in colorectal surgery, attest to the educational foundation present.